Ikaros-4173/help-desk---platform/README.md

 # help-desk---platform
-Final Graduation Work Project, in which an Aid Table Ticket system will be developed using PHP, Angular, JSON and SQL Server
+Final Graduation Work Project, in which a Help Desk Ticket system will be developed using PHP, Angular, JSON and SQL Server